nrwl/nx/docs/shared/react-native-plugin.md

 --appName=your-app-name
 ```

+{% callout type="note" title="Don't know what you need?" %}
-**Note:** You can also run the command without arguments to go through the interactive prompts.
+You can also run the command without arguments to go through the interactive prompts.
+{% /callout %}

 ```bash
 npx create-nx-workspace your-workspace-name